Noctis/kickstart/UPGRADING.md

   directory.
 * Copy the `src/Database` directory from the
   [`2.0.0` version](https://github.com/Noctis/kickstart-app/tree/master/src/Database) into the project's root directory.
+* Replace the contents of the `bootstrap.php` file in the project's root directory with the [`2.0.0` version](https://github.com/Noctis/kickstart-app/blob/master/bootstrap.php).
+Copy the list of configuration options from the `src/Configuration.php` file.
 * Delete the `src/Configuration.php` and `src/ContainerBuilder.php` files.
 * Replace the contents of the `templates/layout.html.twig` file with the [`2.0.0` version](https://github.com/Noctis/kickstart-app/blob/master/templates/layout.html.twig).
 Be sure to check its contents and restore any custom changes that were there beforehand!
 * Create the following directory path: `var/cache/templates` in the project's root directory.
-* Replace the contents of the `bootstrap.php` file in the project's root directory with the [`2.0.0` version](https://github.com/Noctis/kickstart-app/blob/master/bootstrap.php).
-Modify the list of configuration options with the file appropriately.
 * Replace all calls to `getenv('BASEDIR')` and `$_ENV['BASEDIR']` in your application with calls to `$_ENV['basepath']`.
 * Rename the `basepath` option within `.env` file to `basehref`.
 * Add a `debug` option to `.env` with either `true` or `false` as its value.